One dead in Marlboro County after vehicle strikes tree

 MARLBORO COUNTY, SC (WBTW) – One person is dead after a crash in Marlboro County on Wednesday evening.

-According to the South Carolina Highway Patrol, the deadly crash happened on Brickyard Road just before 6:30 p.m.
+According to the South Carolina Highway Patrol, the deadly crash happened on Brickyard Road near Hickson Road just before 6:30 p.m.

 Master Trooper Brian Lee said the crash involved one vehicle, a 2016 Toyota 4Runner.
 The vehicle went off the left side of the road and struck a tree, according to troopers.
 The driver died.